YouTube TV: Everything you need to know

 What channels are on YouTube TV?

-The sheer number of programs that are available to be watched, recorded, and re-watched on YouTube TV is staggering.
-If you picked up a subscription to stay caught up on your favorite shows, then you'll need to know how to find them.
-There are simply too many channels to list here, but you can find the full list of YouTube TV channels on the official site.
+The laundry list of programming that's available to be watched, recorded, and re-watched on YouTube TV is overwhelming.
+If you picked up a subscription to stay caught up on your favorite shows, you'll need to know how to find them.
+There are simply too many channels to list here, but you can go to the official website and take a look at everything that's on offer.

-YouTube TV is accessible on most streaming devices, including Roku, Chromecast with Google TV, and Apple TV.
-You can also stream YouTube TV on a selection of smart TVs from Samsung, LG, Vizio, Hisense, and Sharp.
-Here's what other devices are compatible with YouTube TV:
+YouTube TV is accessible via majority of the popular streaming devices, including Roku, Chromecast with Google TV, and Apple TV.
+In addition to that, you can also stream YouTube TV on a selection of smart TVs from Samsung, LG, Vizio, Hisense, and Sharp.
+Even gaming consoles like the PlayStation 5 and the Xbox Series X are fully supported Here's what other devices are compatible with YouTube TV.

 Swipe to scroll horizontally